ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         [Back to Copy 'n' Paste](#simple-app)

-        Instead of (or along with) using the raw content of the ID token, we could decode the Base64 encoded string and get the token claims:
+        Instead of (or along with) using the raw content of the ID token, we could decode the Base64-encoded string and get the token claims:

          ```swift
         // ViewController.swift